ProjectEvergreen/greenwood/packages/plugin-renderer-lit/README.md

 1. Please familiarize yourself with some of the [caveats](https://lit.dev/docs/ssr/overview/#library-status) called out in the Lit docs, like:
     - Lit SSR [**only** renders into declarative shadow roots](https://github.com/lit/lit/issues/3080#issuecomment-1165158794), so you will have to keep browser support and polyfill usage in mind.
     - At this time, `LitElement` does not support `async` work.
 You can follow along with this issue [in the Lit repo](https://github.com/lit/lit/issues/2469).
-1. Lit only supports templates on the server side for HTML generated content, thus Greenwood's `getBody` API must be used.
+1. Lit only supports templates on the server side for HTML only generated content, thus Greenwood's `getBody` API must be used.
 We would love for [server only components](https://github.com/lit/lit/issues/2469#issuecomment-1759583861) to be a thing though!
 1. Lit does not support [`CSSStyleSheet` (aka CSS Modules) in their SSR DOM shim](https://github.com/lit/lit/issues/2631#issuecomment-1065400805).
 1. Full hydration support is not available yet.
 See [this Greenwood issue](https://github.com/ProjectEvergreen/greenwood/issues/880) to follow along with when it will land.